ole1986/media-linked-library/readme.txt

 == Changelog ==
 = v1.0.3 =
 - support for multiple file uploads
+- display upload button instead of the upload input type
+- slightly improve taxonomy (esspacially when its empty)
+- improved the getMedia method to work with both (search and upload)

 = v1.0.2 =
 - select destination subfolders (below uploadDir) while uploading files